January 3, 2026

 We wish our winners, and indeed all of the applicants, great success in their academic pursuits and in their future careers.
 We have no doubt that they will use their knowledge as a springboard to Pay It Forward.

-Announcing our eleventh annual scholarship essay contest for the 2022 – 2023 academic year.
-This year we will be awarding four $4,000 scholarships to undergraduate students of accredited 4-year colleges and universities.
+Our 14th annual scholarship essay contest for the 2025 – 2026 academic year is now open.
+As we did last year, we will be awarding four $4,000 scholarships to undergraduate students of accredited 4-year colleges and universities.
 The “Virginia Heinlein Memorial Scholarship” is dedicated to a female candidate majoring in engineering, math, or biological or physical sciences.
 The Robert A. Heinlein, Dr. Yoji Kondo, and Dr. Jerry Pournelle scholarships may be awarded to a candidate of any gender.
-Winners will be announced on July 7, 2022.
+Winners will be announced on July 7, 2025.

 To apply, download and fill out the PDF application below and email to .